Getting Started#

 Operating system

-As mentioned earlier, nvmath-python can be run against all ways of CUDA installation, including wheels, conda packages, and local CTK.
+As mentioned earlier, nvmath-python can be run with all methods of CUDA installation, including wheels, conda packages, and system CTK.
 As a result, there is detection logic to discover shared libraries (for host APIs) and headers (for device APIs to do JIT compilation).

 • pip wheels: Will be auto-discovered if installed